 Bathroom City Brands

-With small bathroom furniture and cloakroom suits from leading brands such as RAK Ceramics, Phoenix and Imperial Bathrooms we can help you maximise your space and create the beautiful bathroom you’ve always dreamed of.
+With small bathroom furniture and cloakroom suites from leading brands such as RAK Ceramics, Phoenix and Imperial Bathrooms, we can help you maximise your space and create your ideal bathroom.